-While most tanks should last around ten years, some simple maintenance can easily extend this lifespan and save you money in the long run.
+While most tanks should last around ten years, some simple maintenance can extend this lifespan and save you money in the long run:

-Flushing the tank: This should be done annually to remove built-up sediment.
-When sediment accumulates, your hot water heater may make popping or knocking sounds.
+This should be done annually to remove built-up sediment.
+When sediment accumulates, your hot water heater may make popping, knocking, or boiling sounds.
 This is caused by water bubbling through the sediment.
 Check out this video for an in-depth guide to flushing your tank, or see Lowe’s guide to water heater maintenance.

-Checking and replacing the sacrificial anode: Hot water tanks contain a sacrificial anode, usually made of magnesium or aluminum.
-This strip of metal attracts corrosive minerals in the water to prevent them harming the tank itself.
-Once fully corroded, the anode is no longer effective and must be replaced.
-Experts recommend doing this every 1-3 years, though homes with hard water may need to do this more often.
+Inside a hot water tank is a sacrificial anode, a rod of magnesium or aluminum.
+The anode attracts corrosive minerals in the water to prevent them harming the tank itself.
+Once fully corroded, it’s no longer effective and you need to replace it.
+Experts recommend doing so every 1-3 years, though homes with hard water may need to do it more often.
 Replacing the anode is a simple procedure — check out this video by House-improvements.com.

-Relieving the pressure: Setting the thermostat high can result in increased water pressure.
+Setting the thermostat high can result in increased water pressure.
 Hot water tanks have a release valve called the temperature and pressure release valve (T&P).
-This should be checked periodically to make sure it’s functioning correctly.
-In extreme cases, explosion can occur, so be sure to keep the thermostat set within recommended limits.
+Check the valve periodically to make sure it’s functioning correctly.
+In extreme cases of valve failure, a tank can even explode.
+Be sure to keep the thermostat set within recommended limits.

-In the unfortunate event that your hot water tank ruptures, take the following action to prevent further damage to your home:
+In the unfortunate event that your hot water tank ruptures, take the following actions to prevent further damage to your home:

-Shut off the water: There’s usually a valve on the cold-water line close to your hot water tank.
+There’s usually a valve on the cold water line close to your hot water tank.
 Close this as soon as possible.
-If you can’t find it, use your home’s main water shut-off valve which is usually in the basement of a house or the bathroom of a condo.
-(It’s a good idea to locate this valve before you need to use it.)
+If you can’t find it, use your home’s main water shut-off valve which is usually in the basement of a house or the bathroom of a condo (side note: it’s a good idea to locate this valve before you need to use it).

-Shut the power off: Electric water tanks have heating elements which are designed to be submerged in water.
-When the element is exposed only to air it can present a fire hazard.
+Electric water tanks have heating elements designed to be submerged in water.
+When the element is exposed to open air it can be a fire hazard.
 Locate the breaker for the hot water tank on your circuit breaker board and flip the switch to OFF.
-If the tank is heated by gas, you’ll need to shut off the main gas valve.
+If you have a gas-fueled tank, shut off the main gas valve.

-If you’re not a really handy person, you should consider calling a professional when something goes wrong.
+If you’re not a handy person, you should call a professional when something goes wrong.
 They’ll advise you on whether you should repair or replace your hot water tank.
-You may save some money working on the tank yourself, but it may not be worth the risk of scalding yourself, flooding your house, or creating a dangerous gas leak and possibly an explosion and fire.
+You may save some money working on the tank yourself, but it’s not worth the risk of scalding yourself, flooding your house, or creating a dangerous gas leak and possibly an explosion or fire.

-If changing like for like, here’s a quick warning: If your hot water heater is located in a tight spot, we recommend hiring a plumber.
+If you’re replacing your hot water heater with the same size and type, here’s a quick warning: If your hot water heater is located in a tight spot, we recommend hiring a plumber.
 Regulations on insulation have resulted in increased diameters for a given capacity of tank, potentially requiring complex re-routing of your water and gas pipes.

 For those comfortable taking on the task themselves, installation will depend on which type of tank you choose: